ImperaLuna/veridion_product_deduplication_challenge/README.md

     * Integer - Use the maximum value (Note: this is not ideal for `manufacturing_year`, where all values are -1).
     If I knew how the data should look, I would implement date validation using the datetime library
     * Lists / Arrays - Concatenate unique elements into a single list
+    * Dictionaries -
     * None value - Replace with non-null values when available

     * ###### For the unspsc field (string type), I concatenated different values with a "|" separator to preserve all potentially important data.

   * Cleaning Data
-    * column `energy_efficiency` is a dictionary, there are other columns in the dataset that contains dictionaries but they are all located inside a list, in order to keep consistency over the data we are going to convert it into a list also.
+    * column `energy_efficiency` is a dictionary, there are other columns in the dataset that contains dictionaries however they are all located inside a list, in order to keep consistency over the data, and avoid complex logic to concatenated dictionaries we are going to convert it into a list also.
+  * Analysing Arrays
+    * After we analysed the data we can divide the arrays columns into 2 entities : simple arrays containing only `strings` and arrays containing `dictionaries`.

+  * Merging dictionaries
+    * After careful consideration and inspection of dataset I determined the best way to merge multiple entries that have dictionaries is to add all the unique ones into the list.
+Downside to this approach is that we might add extra size to our dataset but in return we maintain data integrity.

 #### Steps
 After visualizing the data with jupyter notebook I believe the solution has to be a multistep process.